Wide-Angle Seated Forward Bend / Upavishta Konasana

 Step by Step

-- From dandasana / staff pose, bring your legs apart, ninety degrees or wider, up to a point where you feel a good stretch, but can still hold the pose without falling back.
-Keep your back straight.
-Sit on a folded blanket or block if you can’t sit with a straight back.
+- From Dandasana / Staff pose, bring your legs apart, about ninety degrees or wider, up to a point where you feel a good stretch, but can still hold the pose, maintaining a straight spine, and without falling back.

-- Flex your feet, keep your knees and toes pointed up towards the ceiling.
-Press the legs, sitting bones down again to help raise the spine.
-Pull up the thighs and descend the top of the thighs.
+- Flex your feet, and keep your knees and toes pointed up towards the ceiling.
+Press your legs and sitting bones down, and lengthen up through your spine.

-- When you sit with a straight back you can place the hands between the legs on the floor and slowly as you exhale walk the hands forward.
+- With a straight back, place your hands between your legs on the floor, and slowly exhale as you start to walk your hands forwards.

-- To come out you breathe in and come back up with a straight back, pressing the sit bones down.
+- To come out, inhale and come up with a straight back, pressing your sit bones down.